 *****Haines, A. (2010).
 A Primitive Skills Guide to Important Edible, Medicinal, and Useful Plants of the Northeast: Volume 1.
 Anaskimin: Korea.–

 A must have for the northeastern forager.
-Arthur Haines has not yet received the wide recognition he deserves as a true professional in the field, but it’s only a matter of time before people hold him in as high regard as they do Samuel Thayer.
+Arthur Haines has not yet received the national recognition he deserves as a true professional in the field, but it’s only a matter of time before people hold him in as high regard as they do Samuel Thayer.
 The photographs in this book are high quality and at least two photographs are featured for each species, which makes identification very helpful for anyone in doubt.
 Each entry has a very helpful symbol key, which helps readers quickly identify the use of the plant, whether it is for food, medicine, rope, fire, or weapons.
 His descriptions of the plants are concise, but communicate the most clearly distinguished features.
 Haines’ in-depth knowledge of the medicinal qualities of each of the plants shines through.
 He also cites the various tribes that have been known to use each plant.
 One would be hard pressed to find a plant book with as much information about identification, edible qualities, medicinal qualities, physical uses, and ethnobotany packed into one place.
 Also, Haines covers 95 plants in a very slim 218 pages (and by slim, I literally mean slim—the book is less than an inch thick)!
 This book may sell at an expensive price in some places, but it is worth every penny, and I strongly recommend it to not only northeast foragers, but to anyone east of the Mississippi.

 *****Haines, A. (2015).
 A Primitive Skills Guide to Important Edible, Medicinal, and Useful Plants of the Northeast: Volume 2.
 Anaskimin: Korea.–